GPII/gpii-chrome-extension/README.md

     grunt buildPkg

 **Note that you need to use a .pem file to sign the crx package with.
-This file needs to be called build.pem and needs to be placed into the top level folder of this repository.**
+This file needs to be called *key.pem* and needs to be placed into the top level folder of this repository.**